Otasmacour/Minesweeper/README.md

 # Implementation of the game Minesweeper written in C# using Windows Forms.
-I don't think a description is necessary, you all know minesweeper
 # Controls
   - **Reveal box:** `left mouse click`
   - **Mark with a flag:** `right mouse click`
+  - I don't think a more extensive description is necessary, you all know minesweeper

 # This is what the game looks like before it starts.